Evan-126/rainbow_boxmover/README.md

 Notes:
 * The motion planning routies are designed to work with the Computer Vision module for position   updates.
-* Sybsystems (CV detction, Arduino communication, and planning logic algorithms) work and are there independently, but full end-to-end testing has not yet been completed.
+* Subsystems (CV detction, Arduino communication, and planning logic algorithms) work and are there independently, but full end-to-end testing has not yet been completed.

 ## Arduino Control Module